Close

 University of California, Irvine

-My research focuses on machine learning sequence tasks with low supervision and various sources of truth, such as human annotators and models.
+My research focused on machine learning sequence tasks with low supervision and various sources of truth, such as human annotators and models.
 I also completed work in deep generative modeling and reinforcement learning.

 DePauw University